 Of course, the makers have tried to come forward with a different theme.
 But Abhiyude Kadha Anuvinteyum is an over melodramatic movie with a lot of drawbacks that will test your patience.
 From the over acting heroine to zero lip syncing Malayalam dialogues, the Mollywood version of this movie was a torture to watch.
 I hope the Tamil version would be better at least on those aspects.

-RATINGS CHART 5 stars: Exceptional, Masterpiece 4.5 stars: Well crafted piece of art 4 stars: Very good, Exciting, Interesting Concept 3.5 stars: Good with minor flaws 3 stars: Average, one-time watch 2.5 stars: Mixed feelings 2 stars: Disappointing.
+RATINGS CHART 5 stars: Exceptional, Masterpiece 4.5 stars: Well crafted piece of art 4 stars: Very good, Exciting, Interesting Concept 3.5 stars: Good, but some minor flaws 3 stars: Average, one-time watch 2.5 stars: Mixed feelings 2 stars: Disappointing.
 Watch at your own risk 1.5 stars: Frustrating.
 1 star: A complete disaster.
 Better avoid this.